 Loose dentures are one of the first signs that you need to come in for a denture realignment.
-If you notice your dentures are not fitting like they used to and are coming loose frequently, get them refitted right away.
+If you notice your dentures are not fitting like they once did and are loosening frequently, get them refitted right away.
 If you don’t address the problem early enough, it may lead to other oral health complications.

 2. Difficulty Speaking Clearly

 Over time your dentures may become loose, making it difficult to communicate appropriately.
 When they are loose, you may sound slushy and slur your words.
-If you want to speak clearly, come talk to us about having your dentures refitted or replaced as soon as possible.
+To speak clearly again, talk to us about refitting or replacing your dentures as soon as possible.

 3. Presence of Pressure Sores

 If you have pressure sores, or any pain while wearing your dentures, there is a high possibility that the structure of your mouth has changed so your dentures don’t fit anymore.
 For example, the jaw bone will recede in the absence of teeth.
-The denture can’t be situated as securely in place as it did before.
+The denture doesn’t situate as securely in place as it did before.
 This could lead to pressure sores.
 They mainly develop on your gums, where the dentures put more pressure.

 The pressure applied to your dentures should distribute evenly across your gums and underlying bone.
 Please contact us quickly if you feel pain while wearing your dentures.